“Go as far as you can see; when you get there you’ll be able to see farther”, Thomas Carlyle

 Our process is:

-Co-create a delivery plan including budgets, timelines, indicators for performance, success and halting conditions; co-curate federated implementation teams; hold regular meetings to drive delivery; document the outcomes.
+Co-create a delivery plan including budgets, timelines, indicators for performance, success and halting conditions; co-curate federated implementation teams; hold regular meetings to drive delivery; make things; document the outcomes.

-Analyse what worked and what didn’t, engaging with all stakeholders; openly communicate outputs and outcomes; co-design next steps as relevant.
+Co-create analysis of what worked and what didn’t, engaging with all stakeholders; openly communicate outputs and outcomes; co-design next steps as relevant and reboot.

 Gavin Starks (founder)